garden-io/garden/docs/guides/migrating-from-docker-compose.md

+---
+title: Migrating from Docker Compose to Garden
+order: 6
+---

 # Migrating from Docker Compose to Garden

 If you already have an application configured to use Docker Compose and want to migrate it to Garden, you can do so by